-Earlier data: Deaths and death rates by cause have been shown in the 2011 and earlier issues of the Demographic Yearbook.
-For information on specific years covered, readers should consult the Historical Index
+Earlier data: Deaths and death rates by cause have been shown annually since the 1951 issue of the Demographic Yearbook and every other year since the 2000 issue.
+For information on specific years covered, readers should consult the Historical Index.